aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 **Note**: To invoke the Data API, the resource will need to read the secret associated with the cluster.

 To learn more about using the Data API, see the [documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).

+### Default VPC

+The `vpc` parameter is optional.

+If not provided, the cluster will be created in the default VPC of the account and region.
+As this VPC is not deployed with AWS CDK, you can't configure the `vpcSubnets`, `subnetGroup` or `securityGroups` of the Aurora Serverless Cluster.
+If you want to provide one of `vpcSubnets`, `subnetGroup` or `securityGroups` parameter, please provide a `vpc`.